jpwsutton/instax_api/README.md

 * When you are finished, just use `deactivate` to end your session.

 ## Running tests
-Simply run the command: ´python3 tests_basic.py -v´
+Simply run the command: `python3 tests_basic.py -v`

 ## Inspecting Packets in Wireshark